mh-cbon/template-compiler/README.md

 ```

-Depending on the kind of template expect 5 to 30 times faster.
+Depending on the kind of template expect 5 to 30 times faster and much much less allocations.

-About allocations they will get way more stable, expect 2 alloctions per template.

 # Understanding